 To read the article and listen to the messages Tommy Nelson delivers concerning depression, please click onto the web site link below:

-we would like to present some additional material to hopefully help you in your fight against depression.
+Here’s some additional material to help you in your fight against depression.
 These articles may or may not minister to your heart, but it is our hope that you will be able to grab onto at least some nuggets of helpful truth.

 To learn from an article (and the book it came from: Conquering Depression: A 30-Day Plan to Finding Happiness, written by Bruce Hennigan and Mark Sutton) we’re sending you to the Focus on the Family web site: